The Royal Academy of Engineering is providing the Sainsbury Management MBA Scholarships for the EU/EEA Students for the academic year 2022-2023.

 - Applicants must demonstrate a strong commitment to both UK engineering/business and their respective engineering communities

-- Applicants must be an EU/EEA citizen, normally domiciled in the United Kingdom
+- Applicants must be EU/EEA citizens, normally domiciled in the United Kingdom

 - Applicants should ideally have Chartered Engineer status (or equivalent) or be making substantial progress towards it

-- Applicants would usually have 4-10 years professional experience post-degree
+- Applicants would usually have 4-10 years of professional experience post-degree

 - Applicants should have a strong commitment to technology and engineering